Black carp: Black carp in the United States

 The black carp was first accidentally introduced into the United States during a grass carp shipment from Asia in the 1970s.
-The black carp was later intentionally introduced to the US in the 1980s for use in retention ponds and aquaculture facilities to manage yellow grub and snails populations.
-It was also to be used as food fish.
-However, flooding in the South caused these populations of carp to spread into the Mississippi watershed.
+It was later intentionally introduced to the US in the 1980s for use in retention ponds and aquaculture facilities to manage yellow grub and aquatic snail populations.
+It was also to be used as food fish, but flooding in the South caused these populations of carp to spread into the Mississippi watershed.
 They continued to spread via the Mississippi and Missouri Rivers, where they began to form wild populations.
-Black carp later began to migrate to connected river systems, and spread via continued flooding events.
-Aside from this, the population was also introduced via human release.
+Black carp later began to migrate to connected river systems and spread by continued flooding events.

 The nature of the black carp's diet has led to its use in the United States in the control of snails in aquaculture.
 Snails are obligate alternate hosts of trematode pests that can cause substantial losses to aquaculture crops.
 Some state aquaculture laws require the carp to be bred as triploids, to render them sterile, thus minimizing the potential for the fish to escape and create self-sustaining populations.
 The use of triploids, though, does require the maintenance and use of fertile diploid brood stock at least at some location for production of the triploids.

-Many mechanical control methods have been used to control the population of Asian carp, including use of noise, walls of bubbles, netting and even explosions, but these have only succeeded in slowing the spread of carp.
+Many mechanical control methods have been used to control the population of Asian carp, including use of noise, walls of bubbles, netting, and even explosions, but these have only succeeded in slowing the spread of carp.
 The most effective methods, such as chemical poisoning, are successful at killing carp, but also affect other fish in the body of water, further disrupting the ecosystem.